There’s no reason why dogs dig under fences. Find out why your dog is digging and the best way to convince him to cease.

 Once you’ve figured out the things you are not you should do, let’s take a look at the things you could try to do that work.

-The first thing you should do is discover the motives that your dog’s behaviour is based on.
+The first thing you should do is discover the motives that your dog’s behavior is based on.
 Is he one of those breeds of dog for which digging is a part of their nature?

 Are they young and have an excessive amount of energy?
 Do you think he is experiencing anxiety about leaving?
 Or is he trying to escape due to reasons?